Let It Happen: Accolades

 Paste placed it ninth on their year-end song rankings, calling it the album's "thesis statement" and saying, "The song's multiple movements swell and bloom into the cosmic psych-rock that Tame Impala so cleverly wielded on Innerspeaker and Lonerism, but there's a new dimension added this time around".
 Popmatters ranked it eleventh-best of the year, calling it "both the album's overture and its thematic peak" while praising it for "hit[ting] a pinnacle for a contemporary indie pop more indebted to classic disco records than Pavement or the Pixies".
 Rolling Stone ranked "Let It Happen" at number 17 on its year-end list of the 50 best songs of 2015.
 The Village Voice named "Let It Happen" the 14th-best single released in 2015 on their annual year-end critics' poll, Pazz & Jop.
 Noisey named the song the 25th-best of the year, calling it "a near eight-minute tortured wail—as defiant as it is fearful" and "a remarkable, hallucinatory exercise as comfortable in a sprawling cosmic DJ set as it is a dorm room bong sesh."

 At the 2015 ARIA Music Awards, "Let It Happen" was nominated for Best Pop Release.
 Along with "The Less I Know the Better", the song was one of two from Tame Impala's Currents to reach the top five in the Triple J Hottest 100, 2015, coming in at #5.

 "Let It Happen" appeared on several critics' end-of-decade lists of the best songs.
 Pitchfork ranked it the 47th-best song of the 2010s, with contributor Noah Yoo commenting, "with this heavy slab of space disco, Parker decidedly broke free of any preconceived notions about his abilities".
 Stereogum's Pranav Trewn ranked it 35th best, describing it as Parker's way of "fashioning EDM as high art".
 It was ranked at the same spot on NME's similar list.
 In 2020, it was voted as the best song of the 21st century by the listeners of the Dutch radio station NPO 3FM.

 Appearances in media

 In September 2018, an edited version of the song appeared in a Ford Motor Company television advertisement for their 2019 car lineup.

-In Heartbreak High (2022) it is played in the final scenes of the series.
+The song also appeared in a documentary about England cricketer Ben Stokes called Ben Stokes: Phoenix from the Ashes in a montage about Stokes' success on the cricket field.